albertofortes/gatsby-blog-2020/src/pages/blog/code-block-highlights-for-Gatsby-ReactJS-blogs.md

 tags: ['javascript', 'markdown', 'gatsby']
 ---

-If you are using Gatsby as static website or blog, porbably you are a developer.
-In that case, you will need code syntax highlightings to the code blocks.
-As usual Gatsby provide us a easy way to achieve it into oir markdown.
+If you are using Gatsby as static website or blog, probably you are a developer.
+In that case, you will need code syntax highlighting to the code blocks.
+As usual Gatsby provide us an easy way to achieve it into the markdown.

 ### Run the next command:
 *npm install --save gatsby-remark-prismjs prismjs*